• Home

 “And do not touch it throughout the interview,” Rocha added.
 “I don’t want to be on FaceTime with you.”

-Other tips included showing genuine interest in the company, making sure you take up no more than 50% of the conversation, and answering any questions in under 2 minutes.
+Other tips included showing genuine interest in the company, making sure you take up no more than 50% of the conversation, and answering any questions in under two minutes.
 Essentially, an interview should be a back-and-forth, not a monologue.

 “If you notice that you’re dominating the conversation, stop talking, because that means that you’re rambling,” Rocha said.

-“The tell me about yourself question is not an invitation for your life story,” she added.
+“The tell-me-about-yourself question is not an invitation for your life story,” she added.

 The advice Rocha gave that got the most hate in the comments section was to thank the hiring manager for their time with a follow-up email.